mehulagg/gitlab_test/doc/user/application_security/sast/index.md

     CI_DEBUG_TRACE: "true"
 ```

-Note: As of GitLab 12.3, the jobs in the SAST template extend `.sast`.
-If you
+If you have set your own stages instead of the [default ones](../../../ci/yaml/README.md#stages),
-have overriden the stage that `sast` runs in, you may need to override `.sast`
+and `test` is not included, SAST will fail to run.
+In that case, you need to override the `.sast`
-instead of `sast`.
+job (note the dot) instead of `sast`.
 For example:

 ```yaml
 stages: